-"Public works" means as that term is defined in Labor Code Sections 1720, which includes, but is not limited to, construction, alteration, demolition, installation, or repair work done under contract and paid for in whole or in part out of public funds, the laying of carpet in a public building, preconstruction inspection and land surveying work, and post construction job site cleanup.
+"Public works" means as that term is defined in Labor Code Sections 1720, which includes, but is not limited to, construction, alteration, demolition, installation, or repair work done under contract and paid for in whole or in part out of public funds.
+Public works include sewer, street or other improvement work done under the direction and supervision or by the authority of the District or any of its officers.; "Construction" includes work performed during the design and preconstruction phases of construction, including but not limited to, inspection and land surveying work and work performed during post construction phases, including but not limit to, all cleanup work at the jobsite.
+"Installation" includes, but is not limited to, the assembly and disassembly of freestanding and affixed modular office equipment. the laying of carpet in a public building, preconstruction inspection and land surveying work, and post construction job site cleanup.